aesy/xpanda/README.md

 $ cargo clippy
 ```

-All code that goes into master must pass all tests, including the lint checks.
+All code that goes into master must pass all tests.
+To run all tests, use:

-To run unit tests, simply run:

 ```sh
 $ cargo test